ReconAI/AMTrafficPhase2-face-licenseplate-detection/Detectnet_resnet10/README.md

 Once ready, the exported model can be connected to a Deepstream app.
 [Here](https://drive.google.com/open?id=14O8E5okYmYBp2fqL8wn75Y83OKHMAc21) is the link to config files for running the sample Deepstream app with the exported model.
 This sample app is to be launched as `deepstream-app -c config_deepstream.txt`

 ### Results
-I was able to achieve 0.71 mAP on validation setm running at  28 FPS (35 ms).
+Network was able to achieve 0.86 mAP on test set, running at  28 FPS (35 ms).
 Qualitative results can be seen from videos and images below, or evaluated by running the inference command mentioned above on the test images attached to the root of the repository.

 [download video here](https://drive.google.com/open?id=1PYMd4BkBKSSPxMtMHGAvi6uHiJrWtPOl)